NVlabs/PoseRBPF/README.md

 ```angular2html
 rosbag play ./ros_data/demo_multiple.bag
 ```
+Note that PoseRBPF takes certain time to initialize each object before tracking.
+You can pause the ROS bag by pressing space for initialization, and then press space again to resume tracking.

 ## Testing on the YCB Video Dataset
 - Download checkpoints from [the google drive folder](https://drive.google.com/drive/folders/1mkW9RSgXHKnYmSJIKEI3pjaNgc_IKpgD?usp=sharing) (```ycb_rgbd_full.tar.gz``` or ```ycb_rgb_full.tar.gz```) and unzip to the checkpoint directory.